 A white label promotions platform removes the build problem by giving your agency access to existing infrastructure, presented under your branding.

-The fulfillment operation is already running.
+The fulfilment operation is already running.
 Digital rewards (gift cards, vouchers, cashback) are dispatched from established integrations with reward providers.
 Physical prizes are warehoused, picked, packed, and tracked by an operational team.
 Winner management, from notification through to prize collection confirmation, is handled within the platform.

 The compliance layer is embedded rather than improvised.
 Terms and conditions are drafted by people who work inside this legislation regularly.
 GDPR consent flows are structured around what Irish data protection rules require.
 Fraud detection is built into receipt validation from the start, not added after an incident.